jbe/jbe.github.io/_posts/2011-05-14-compiling,-compressing,-transforming-and-chaining-anything-in-ruby-with-the-help-of-shift.markdown

 {% endhighlight %}

 It does more, but this illustrates the basic idea.
 In the above example, the interfaces are determined automatically based on the format.
 Each format can have any number of different actions, so `.compile`, `.minify` and `.gzip` are by no means the only things you can do.
+As we pass through the chain, the format changes, making sure the actions map to the right interfaces.

 I have not started writing interfaces for template languages like Haml, ERB and friends yet.
 We'll see where attention flows.
 Contributions and opinions are very welcome.
 Check out [the project on Github](https://github.com/jbe/shift).